Key Community Mortgage and Other Options for Buying a Home

 Fannie Mae And Freddie Mac Low Down Payment Loan Programs

 Fannie Mae's HomeReady program requires only a 3 percent down payment.
-You must meet the following to qualify:
+Ideal HomeReady Borrowers include the following, but are not limited to:

 - Have limited cash for down payment